jaivigneshvenugopal/writings/_drafts/norwegian_wood.md

 1970s.
 So people HAD to write to each other, since making calls over the phone was not that common.
 I think there was this month - April/May - where Toru would just keep writing and writing to many people.
 That sounded beautiful to me.
-Putting in effort to write physical letters and then posting them out.
+The whole act of putting in effort to write physical letters and then posting them out.
 Something so soothing and satisfying of a slow-paced world.

 Something about Midori was a little off though.
 It is difficult for me to put into words but it seemed that the character was forced.
 Forced into